Prathamesh1230/Simple-Quiz-/README.md

 # Simple-Quiz-
-You can add your own Quiz questions as much you want by editing it in the Program
+You can add your own Quiz questions as much as you want , by editing it in the Program.